Karleen Thompson: Career

 After completing her social sciences degree at the University of Southern California in 1996, Thompson joined Gatorade as a sports marketer.
 The following year, Thompson started her Women's National Basketball Association career when she became a manager for the Los Angeles Sparks in 1997.
-With the Sparks, Thompson moved to assistant coach in 2002 before she was named one of the team's interim head coaches in 2004 after the resignation of head coach Michael Cooper.
+With the Sparks, Thompson moved to assistant coach in 2002.
+In 2004, after the resignation of head coach Michael Cooper, Thompson was named one of the team's interim head coaches (the other being Ryan Weisenberg) in 2004.
 During the remainder of the 2004 season, Thompson had eleven wins and three losses as co-head coach.
 At the 2004 WNBA Playoffs, Thompson had one win and two losses before Los Angeles was defeated by the Sacramento Monarchs in the first round.

 Upon leaving the Sparks, Thompson was an assistant coach of the Houston Comets between 2005 and 2007.
 While she was an assistant coach for a Moscow basketball team in 2007, Thompson was named the Comets general manager and head coach.
 With 30 wins and 38 losses as the Comets' head coach from 2007 to 2008, Thompson left the WNBA to work in college basketball as an assistant coach for the Clemson Tigers women's basketball team from 2010 to 2013.
 She resumed her WNBA career in 2013 when she became an associate head coach for the Atlanta Dream and held the position until 2017.
 In 2018, she continued to work as an associate head coach when she was hired by the Virginia Cavaliers women's basketball team.